I3S-ESSnet/Documents/wp3/deliveries/d3-1-2_impl_blueprint.md

 terraform apply
 ```
 #### Notes
 - Each time terraform operates, it creates or updates a file called `terraform.tfstate`.
 This file should be stored and kept up to date.
-If you ever lose it, you won't be able to make any changes to your infrastructure anymore using terraform (sometimes refered to as `orphaned infrastructure`).
-Some hackys workarounds exist to manually recover a lost tfstate file : https://medium.com/@abtreece/recovering-terraform-state-69c9966db71e
+If you ever lose it, you won't be able to make any changes to your infrastructure anymore using terraform (sometimes referred to as `orphaned infrastructure`).
+Some hackys workarounds exist to manually recover a lost tfstate file : [recovering-terraform-state](https://web.archive.org/web/20210423075000/https://medium.com/@abtreece/recovering-terraform-state-69c9966db71e)
-- Basic way to store the tfstate file would be a private git repository (tfstate usually contains secrets).
-For a large project, it is useful to store the [state](https://www.terraform.io/docs/state/index.html) of the infra using a [remotely available tfstate](https://www.terraform.io/docs/state/remote.html) file.
+- Basic way to store the `tfstate` file would be a private git repository (tfstate usually contains secrets).
+For a large project, it is useful to store the [state](https://web.archive.org/web/20210423075000/https://www.terraform.io/docs/state/index.html) of the infra using a [remotely available tfstate](https://web.archive.org/web/20210423075000/https://www.terraform.io/docs/state/remote.html) file.

 #### Authenticating to the Kubernetes API server
 Now that the cluster is up, we can interact with the API server.
 This requires authentication.
 GKE only supports google authentication mechanism (`gcloud container clusters get-credentials my-gke-cluster --region europe-west1-b` creates the kubectl config file with credentials).
 Once authenticated to the cluster, we chose to create a service account (using `kubectl`) and gave it `cluster-admin` permissions to that anyone with the corresponding token could interact with the cluster.
-This is a basic usage of the `RBAC` authorization system built-in Kubernetes (see [Kubernetes RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)).
+This is a basic usage of the `RBAC` authorization system built-in Kubernetes (see [Kubernetes RBAC](https://web.archive.org/web/20210423075000/https://kubernetes.io/docs/reference/access-authn-authz/rbac/)).

 At Insee, authentication to the cluster is done using `openidconnect`.
 As this is not supported on `GKE` clusters (whereas it's supported out of the box on on-premise clusters), a workaround is to install a proxy apiserver.
 See [Jetstack oidc proxy](https://github.com/jetstack/kube-oidc-proxy) and https://github.com/InseeFrLab/cloud-scripts/tree/master/gke/postinstall/oidc
 This is a step forward consistent authentication across multiple clusters regardless of their status (cloud-managed or on-premise).